A framework for rank identities -- With a view towards operator algebras

-This section may be considered as the heart of the article.
-In \S \ref{subsec:ranked_ring}, we define the notion of ranked rings (rings with a rank-system) and in \S \ref{subsec:rank_id}, we exhibit abstract rank identities involving polynomials in an element of a ranked $\K$-algebra or holomorphic functions in an element of a ranked complex Banach algebra.
-In \S \ref{subsec:rank_id_idem}, we obtain several rank identities involving two idempotents in a ranked ring with an eye towards applications in \S \ref{sec:center_valued} and \S \ref{sec:app} in the context of operator algebras.
+In this section, we define the notion of a {\it rank identity} in a ranked ring, and as an application of the results in \S \ref{sec:L_bezout}, we exhibit abstract rank identities in the univariate polynomial ring, $\K[t]$, and the ring of entire functions, $\sO(\C)$.
+In \S \ref{subsec:rank_id_idem}, we obtain several rank identities involving two idempotents in a ranked ring with an eye towards applications in \S \ref{sec:app} in the context of von Neumann regular rings and operator algebras.

-Throughout this section, we use $\mathcal{R}$ to denote a {\it unital} ring and $(G, +)$ to denote a commutative monoid.
+Throughout this section, we use $\mathcal{R}$ to denote a ring and $(\sM, +)$ to denote a commutative monoid.
 Appropriate subscripts are introduced when multiple rings or commutative monoids are being discussed.
-The additive identities in both $\mathcal{R}$ and $G$ are denoted by $0$, and the multiplicative identity in $\mathcal{R}$ by $1$.
+The additive identities in both $\sR$ and $\sM$ are denoted by $0$, and the multiplicative identity in $\sR$ by $1$.
 Their usage is clear from the context.